qapla-it/php-sdk/README.md

+# DEPRECATED
+This repository is deprecated and no longer maintained.

 # QAPLA' API for PHP

 This repository contains the PHP SDK that make your PHP app consume the Qapla' API.